Innovative Incorporation of Green Sea Urchins on Seaweed Farms: Optimizing Uni Yields and Flavor Profiles for Harvest and Sale

 Obj.
 1: Our first objective was to determine the patterns of reproduction and spawning at our farm and to correlate patterns with environmental variables.
 This is important for understanding the reproductive cycles and some of the variables contributing to these cycles, to better predict natural cycles to optimize timing of enhancement and harvest.

-Nearly two full sampling seasons have been conducted on farmed urchins, from September of 2024 to November of 2025, collecting test diameter, total weight, uni weight, and uni observations.
+We sampled urchins from our farm for 18 months, from September of 2024 to March of 2026, collecting test diameter, total weight, uni weight, and uni observations.
 Gonadal index (GI) calculated by, in wet weight: [(gonad wt / total wt)*100], is a measure of the proportion of gonad weight to total body weight, where a GI index of 10-15% or higher is generally considered commercially acceptable.

-Average gonad index increased through the fall and winter, from September until January, then decreased after February to lows in June and July, with increases occurring again the following fall and winter (Fig. 1).
-Gonad proportions in farmed samples were high, with maximum values from 10.7% (2024) to 26.9% (2025) in September, 20.3% (2024) to 26.3% (2025) in October, and over 30% in Nov, Jan, and Feb 2024 and Nov 2025 (Table 1).
+Average gonad index increased through the fall and winter, then decreased after February to lows in June and July (Fig. 1).
+Gonad proportions in farmed samples were high, with maximum values from 10.7% (2024) to 26.9% (2025) in September, 20.3% (2024) to 26.3% (2025) in October, and over 30% in Nov, Jan, and Feb 2024 and Nov 2025 through March 2026 (Table 1).
 These values are higher than reported values of wild or enhanced green urchins, which typically reach 20-25% at their peak.
-Average GI values were also higher in 2025 than 2024 in September, October, and November, which may be a result of a more consistent feeding schedule earlier in the summer in 2025.
+Average GI values were also higher the second year of sampling compared to the first, which is probably the result of a more consistent feeding schedule during the summer of 2025.

-Seawater temperatures are monitored with Hobo dataloggers on urchin cages.
+Seawater temperatures were monitored with Hobo dataloggers on urchin cages, and additional temperature data was added from the nearby NOAA buoy.
 The data loggers collect water temperature and light intensity, but light sensors on loggers are quickly fouled and do not provide reliable light data.
 Average water temperatures are shown alongside gonad index in Fig. 1.

 Uni Quality